 How to ensure your research achieves the impact it deserves

 My presentation (full slides can be downloaded here and are available on Slideshare) also discussed the why's and why not's of using social media professionally and the practicalities of engaging with social media to build your academic brand.
+A similar presentation at Middlesex University was recorded and the full recording can be viewed here.
 I covered the main social media outlets that are relevant in academia:

 - Google Scholar Profiles, not strictly speaking social media as there is limited scope for interaction beyond following an academic's updates, but it is an essential online CV, covering all your publications and their citations.
 Since version 5 and 6 Publish or Perish also allows searching Google Scholar Profiles, which instantly gives you all of PoP's handy metrics for your Google Scholar profile.